Alluxio/alluxio/docs/Running-Tachyon-Fault-Tolerant.md

 ## Worker Configuration

-For a worker, it is only necessary to set the `TACHYON_MASTER_ADDRESS` option as:

-    export TACHYON_MASTER_ADDRESS=[address of one of the master nodes in the system]

-Any master address can be used, when configured to use Zookeeper workers will look up the current leaders address and use that as the master to connect to.
+As long as the config parameters above are correctly set, the worker will be able to consult with ZooKeeper, and find the current leader master to connect to.
+Therefore, `TACHYON_MASTER_ADDRESS` does not have to be set for the workers.